 There are a couple of areas where each tool outperforms the other in the rank tracking department, however.

 Semrush also wins when it comes to the overall process involved with position tracking.
-In SE PowerSuite, you have to set up and schedule dedicated rank-tracking reports rather than simply adding keywords to a tracking list.
+In SEO PowerSuite, you have to set up and schedule dedicated rank-tracking reports, rather than simply adding keywords to a tracking list.

 More significantly, because SEO PowerSuite is a locally installed piece of software, it uses your computer’s resources to do the necessary position checking and tracking (rather than relying on its own servers and other hardware, as Semrush does).
-For context, when I was testing this SEO PowerSuite feature on an M1 Mac, my computer froze quite a bit.
+For context, when I was testing SEO PowerSuite’s rank tracking feature on an M1 Mac, my computer froze quite a bit (and that’s despite an M1 Mac being a reasonably fast machine).

 SEO PowerSuite does offer one important advantage over Semrush in the rank tracking department, though: unlimited keyword tracking.